 We will select 3 winners from the 15 YIC finalists.
-Each winner will receive a \$1,000 USD prize, in addition to all the benefits listed above, and will be invited to attend the YIC award ceremony at the Taiwan Ocean Conservation Administration's marine debris conference in Taiwan in September 2024 (all travel expenses covered).
+Each winner will receive a \$1,000 USD prize, in addition to all the benefits listed above, and will be invited to attend the YIC award ceremony in Taipei, Taiwan in October 2025 (all travel expenses covered).